Gever Tulley, Founder & Education Architect

 Joshua Rothhaas, Auxiliary Programs Coordinator

-Joshua has been working to create wonderful moments for kids for the past seven years.
+Joshua has been working to create wonderful moments for kids for the past eight years.
 He helped create and shape after school tutoring programs in math and literacy for inner-city youth in Cleveland, created Madden Open Hearts camp’s first science curriculum, founded his own one-on-one child-care program called Science Sitter, and worked in music and theater programs in Chicago with the Old Town School of Folk Music.
 He founded Tinkering School Chicago and was the first collaborator hired at Brightworks.
-He is currently the coordinator for Tinkering School San Francisco and the after school tinkering programs hosted at Brightworks.
+He is currently the manager for Tinkering School San Francisco, Tinkering School overnight camps, and the after school and weekend tinkering programs hosted at Brightworks.

 Sean Murray, Libero/Project Specialist